jamesu7/BarangayMasterListManagement/README.md

 # Barangay Voters Management

-A simple Xamarin app which barangay officials can use to manage registered voters of their barangay.
+A simple Xamarin app which can use by  barangay officials to manage all the registered voters of their barangay.